-opportunities for farmers andecosystinclude an increasing role for newmay invactors in local government androtationindustry.
-Coordinated action isrotationneeded to harness the potentialagroforof urban food systems to improveAgrofo industry.
+The "centre of gravity" of Africa's food system is now in urban areas.
+126 The urban-centric food systems of cities and rapidly urbanising areas now hold the fastest growing commercial opportunities for farmers and include an increasing role for new actors in local government and industry.
 Coordinated action is needed to harness the potential of urban food systems to improve food security and livelihoods, including circular economy centred action to reduce waste across the value chain and promote regenerative agriculture practices.